Moazzam Malik (diplomat): Career

+Malik was Managing Director at the World Resources Institute from 2022-24.
+At WRI, Malik championed work on Asia, international finance, and equity in climate and development action and oversaw organisational functions across the country network.
+In July 2024, he published an op-ed calling for a shift from a voluntary system of official development assistance to a new binding framework for official climate and development assistance.

+As Director General Africa at FCDO, Malik oversaw the UK's Embassy network across Africa, alongside thematic directorates working on international finance, conflict, good governance and human rights, and the Commonwealth.
+Malik was previously Director-General for Country Programmes at the UK Department for International Development (October 2019 to September 2020).

-Prior to joining the Foreign and Commonwealth Office (FCO) in 2014, Malik held a number of senior positions at the Department for International Development (DFID).
+Prior to joining the Foreign and Commonwealth Office (FCO) in 2014 as Ambassador, Malik held a number of senior positions at the Department for International Development (DFID).
 In 2013, he was Acting Director General in DFID, overseeing the UK's development relationship with international organisations such as the UN, World Bank, Asian Development Bank and IMF, and managing the UK's engagement in the Western Asia and the Middle East.

 From 2010 to 2013, he was DFID Director for Western Asia and Stabilisation leading a team of 300 people with a budget of US$750m working across Afghanistan, Pakistan, and Central Asia.
 Prior to that he was DFID Director for UN, Conflict and Humanitarian.
 He led work on the 2006 UK White Paper on international development, 'Making Governance Work for the Poor'.
 From 2003, he was Principal Private Secretary to Baroness Valerie Amos and then Hilary Benn MP, Secretary of State for International Development.
-He was closely involved in major humanitarian operations throughout this period, including the response to the 2004 Aceh tsunami and 2008 Burma cyclone.
-He has also handled DFID engagement in Iraq and on trade policy.
+He was closely involved in major humanitarian operations throughout this period, including the response to the 2004 Aceh tsunami, 2008 Burma cyclone and multiple conflict-related responses.

-Malik was a member of the UN Secretary General's Advisory Group on the Central Emergency Revolving Fund as well as OECD DAC Peer Reviewer for Sweden.
+Malik was a founding member of the UN Secretary General's Advisory Group on the Central Emergency Revolving Fund as well as OECD DAC Peer Reviewer for Sweden.
 He was a trustee of an NGO eradicating child labour, Goodweave UK, and a member of the Advisory Board to the UK All-Party Parliamentary Group on Conflict.